openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 _description: _

-This returns the GLuint of Fbo for advanced actions, if you're interested in doing something with the FBO id directly.
+This gives you the OpenGL id of the depth Texture that the fbo contains.
+The depthBuffer will be created by default or if you pass a Setting object with depthStencilAsTexture = true.